cashimor/eurorack/bilma/README.md

 samples set 4 from: IanStarGem (Electronic Snare Drum 4, Simple Kick Drum, Electronic Closed Hihat #2, Electronic Snare Drum #3) additional samples from: pomeroyjoshua (Anu Clap 06, HH Op 04)

-This is a functioning prototype.
+This is a tested circuit.
+The PCB and schematic will work as included in this repository.